vickiwyang/guitar/README.md

 **RingBuffer.java** implements the ring buffer data type used in **GuitarString.java** to model the vibrations of a guitar string.

 **GuitarHero.java** is an interactive `GuitarString` client that plays guitar notes and chords in real-time based on user input.
 It relies on a helper class `Keyboard.java` (not included in this repo) that provides a GUI to play notes using the computer keyboard.

---

-*This assignment was completed as part of COS 126 at Princeton University in Spring 2020.*